rubocode/bookstore/inception/background/index.md

 > Many soldiers are led to faulty ideas of war by knowing too much about too little.
 > **George S. Patton**

-Here, I take the opposite view.
+Here, I take the opposite and holistic view.
 If two guys at Bell Labs could come up with a foundational programming language and an operating system that have thrived for more than a half a century, why can't I write a software system for a mom & pop bookstore all by myself!

+Isn't it worthwhile to figure out how to go about doing that!

 From soup to nuts!